micmejia/bible-dump/AMPC/Luke/Luke 9.md

-And when His disciples James and John observed this, they said, Lord, do You wish us to command fire to come down from heaven and consume them, _even as Elijah did_?
+And when His disciples James and John observed this, they said, Lord, do You wish us to command fire to come down from heaven and consume them, even as Elijah did?